psychoinformatics-de/datalad-debian/docs/source/walkthrough.rst

 ``git show`` for more information).

-If desired, ``deb-build-package`` can automatically update the builder dataset prior a build.
+If desired, ``deb-build-package`` can automatically update the builder dataset prior to a build.
 Otherwise the build is done using whatever builder environment is registered in the dataset, for example, to re-build historical versions of a dataset with the respective historical build environment version.